 The Master Chief collection is now a meaty collection of 5 complete Halo games.
 This collection offers endless gameplay with custom games, forge and multiplayer, however a full campaign run through will only cost you between 48-131 hours!
 For the completionists out there the MCC only has a measly 7000 Gamerscore with 700 different achievements.
 Oof.

 Yeah that’s a LOT of Halo.
-According to Trueachievements nobody has 100%’d the game since the addition of 100 Halo Reach Achievements.
+As of December 6th 2019, according to Trueachievements nobody has 100%’d the game since the addition of 100 Halo Reach Achievements.
 However, when the game had only 600 Achievements, approximately 1% of people completed the achievement list, some 600 odd people.
 The fastest 100% time according to Trueachievements was 150 hours whereas the slowest times are in the thousands of hours.
 One gentlemen takes the cake with 7055 hours.
 That’s only 293 days of Halo.